knoxa/knoxa.github.io/text/names/index.md

 these sets.
 I can play around with options for generating tokens.
 For example, it might make sense to normalize the tokens in various ways: reduce everything to lower case, remove diacritical marks, apply a phonetic encoding (such as [Soundex](https://en.wikipedia.org/wiki/Soundex)), and so on.
 I can add one or modified tokens to each set in addition to the original tokens, or I can replace original tokens with the modified ones.
-I can make a [stop list](https://en.wikipedia.org/wiki/Stop_word) of tokens that won't help me discriminate and discard them.
+I can make a [stop list](https://en.wikipedia.org/wiki/Stop_word) of tokens that won't help me discriminate and ignore them.
 There are lots of options that might let me "tune" any follow-on analysis, but the result in any case is data structure consisting of a set of names, with each name associated with a set of tokens.